keuperj/Carme/README.md

 ## Comming soon...
 * The Carme prototype (beta) is currently up and running on our Cluster
-* First public beta reales: 9/2018
+* First public beta reales: 11/2018 (at SuperComputing)
 * 1.0 End 2018

 ## Who is behind Carme?